sdemjanenko/uncertain-by-principle/_posts/2019-12-18-five-dysfunctions-team.md

 solving this conflict.

 If you notice people retreating from conflict, remind them that addressing the conflict is necessary, it is for the good of the team.
-Model appropriate conflict behavior; modeling this dysfunction will result in it thriving.
+Model appropriate conflict behavior.
+If you model this dysfunction others will copy it.

 ### Level 3: Lack of commitment